Case Archive·FIELD GUIDE20 January 2025

 We provide clear, jargon-free reports that explain the problem, identify the cause, and recommend the most appropriate solution.
 If remediation work is needed, our sister company LWR Group can carry out the necessary repairs, ensuring everything is done to the correct standard.

-Need a Professional Assessment?
+Need a professional assessment?

 Book a damp and mould survey with our certified inspectors.
 HHSRS-compliant reports delivered within 48 hours.